pjoseph11/CSC-4330-Exam-2/README.md

 **token name: loop**

 These lexemes can initiate while or for loops.
-They must start with the @ sign then can have any alphanumeric character.
+They must start with the @ sign then can have any alphanumeric character and must end in a left curly bracket to set up the condition.

-regex: ^@[\w]*
+regex: ^@\w*{

 integer code: 4